Rosalia-Labs/SensOS/README.md

 # SensOS

 **SensOS** is an operating system overlay designed to orchestrate fleets of Raspberry Pi computers.
-It was originally developed by [Rosalia Labs, LLC](https://rosalialabs.com) to support applications in environmental sensing and biodiversity monitoring, where robust, scalable deployments of low-power computing are essential.
+It is developed by [Rosalia Labs, LLC](https://rosalialabs.com) to support applications in environmental sensing and biodiversity monitoring, where robust, scalable deployments of low-power computing are essential.

+SensOS works for building custom Raspberry Pi OS images today, but it’s still early — we’re expanding features and documentation.

 If SensOS informs your work, please cite the project and acknowledge contributors.